USADSB

 USADSB is the second studio album by Danish rock band Nephew.
-Released in Denmark on June 30, 2004, it was met tremendously positively by both critics and the public; after less than a month, on July 24, sales of USADSB had reached 20,000, landing Nephew a gold album.
+It was released on 30 June 2004 through Copenhagen Records.
+After less than a month, on July 24, sales of USADSB had reached 20,000 copies.

 The title is a combination of United States (United States of America) and DSB (Danske Statsbaner — Danish State Railways), mirroring the lyrical content's mix of Danish and English.